CodecoolGlobal/tech-interview-workbook-A-Bolf/docs/module_progbasics.md

 #### How can you install an application in Linux?
 apt-get install
 #### What is package management in Linux, what are repositories?
+Package management is a way of installing, updating, removing software from repositories A repository(repo) is a storage location for software packages
 #### How do you navigate in the filesystem with the command line?
 you can change directories with the cd command
 #### What does the following commands do: mkdir, rm, cat, cp, touch?